 The practitioner completing three online psychometric questionnaires (the Revised NEO Personality Inventory, the Hogan Development Survey and the Motives, Values, Preferences Inventory).

-The practitioner attending an interview with a behavioural assessor (an occupational psychologist), during which the assessor asks a range of questions about the practitioner’s work, including: what they do in their job, which aspects they enjoy most and least, how they approach the different aspects and demands of their role etc. This typically lasts three to four hours.
-The interview is currently conducted remotely, via videoconference, in two sessions of around two to three hours each.
+The practitioner attending an interview with a behavioural assessor (an occupational psychologist), during which the assessor asks a range of questions about the practitioner’s work, including: what they do in their job, which aspects they enjoy most and least, how they approach the different aspects and demands of their role etc. The interview is conducted remotely, via videoconference, in two sessions of around two to three hours each.
 After the first session, the psychologist usually gives initial feedback to the practitioner.

 Practitioner Performance Advice produces an assessment report which will provide the employing/contracting organisation with clear findings and conclusions about the practitioner’s level of performance (for clinical practice assessments) and with an independent view on the behavioural characteristics of the practitioner, including any areas which require consideration (behavioural assessments).